rickosborne/cascades/md/01-0-1-cruising-altitude.md

 The PA clicked off but no one stood.
 From my position behind them all, I could see dozens of heads swivel to look up at similar, vague places, straining to understand the garbled message the pilot's tone of voice indicated would continue.
 I have to admit that I only know what he's saying because I've heard it so many times.
-There was a burst of static before the pilot's voice continued.
+A burst of static preceded the pilot's voice.

 "It looks like we have some weather over the midwest, so we're going to head south for a bit instead of taking our usual direct route.
 It's going to get bumpy in an hour so plan ahead and have that last smoke for the night before then.